YottaDB/YDBDoc/ProgGuide/ioproc.rst

 STREAM and VARIABLE are semantically equivalent unless WRAP is disabled.
 As long as records do not exceed the WIDTH, they are also equivalent.

-When WRAP is disabled and a WRITE exceeds the WIDTH, VARIABLE format truncates the line at the WIDTH, however in STREAM format, each WRITE argument is output without truncation or line terminator and the total record can be of arbitrary length.
+When WRAP is disabled and a WRITE exceeds the WIDTH, VARIABLE format truncates the line at the WIDTH, however in STREAM format, each WRITE argument is output without truncation or line termination and the total record can be of arbitrary length.

 For STREAM or VARIABLE record format files, a READ returns when it encounters an EOL, or has read #length characters for a READ #(fixed length READ), or WIDTH characters if #length is not specified, whichever occurs first.